Michigan Sex Offender Registration Act

 Sex Offenders Registration Act (SORA)

-The amendments to the SORA require each offender to be placed into a tier classification.
-The Michigan State Police Sex Offender Registry and Enforcement Unit is responsible for determining an offender’s tier classification based on the offense for which the offender was convicted of and certain prior convictions.
-The tier classification determines the length of time the offender is required to be registered (MCL 28.725) and the number of times the offender is required to verify each year (MCL 28.725a).
+The Michigan Sex Offender Registration Act (SORA) amendments require each offender to be classified into a tier.
+The Michigan State Police Sex Offender Registry and Enforcement Unit determines an offender’s tier classification based on the offender’s conviction and prior convictions.
+The tier classification determines the length of time the offender must be registered (MCL 28.725) and the number of times the offender is required to verify each year (MCL 28.725a).

-- Tier I offenders are required to register for 15 years and must verify their address annually, within the first fifteen days of January.
+- Tier I offenders must register for 15 years and verify their address annually, within the first fifteen days of January.

-- Tier II offenders are required to register for 25 years and must verify their address twice a year, within the first fifteen days of January and July.
+- Tier II offenders must register for 25 years and verify their address twice a year, within the first fifteen days of January and July.

-- Tier III offenders are required to register for life and must verify their address quarterly, within the first fifteen days of January, April, July, and October.
+- Tier III offenders must register for life and verify their address quarterly, within the first fifteen days of January, April, July, and October.

 The Reporting Requirements

-MCL 28.725 requires offenders who are residents of Michigan to report in person and notify law enforcement immediately (defined as three business days) after the offender does any of the following:
+MCL 28.725 requires offenders who are residents of Michigan to report in person and notify the Michigan State Police or other applicable law enforcement agency immediately (defined as three business days) after the offender does any of the following:

-- Changes or vacates his or her residence or domicile.
+- Changes or vacates their residence or domicile.